Cyber-Security-Tech/flight-deal-finder/README.md

 ## 💡 What I Learned

-- Real-world API usage and error handling with Amadeus and Sheety
+- Integrating multiple APIs (Amadeus, Sheety)
+- Structuring Python projects with clean OOP patterns
-- Working with `.env` securely and professionally
+- Using environment variables securely
-- Building automated tools that interact with online data and send alerts
+- Building lightweight automation with real-world use cases
-- Designing code that's both functional and recruiter-friendly
+- Making portfolio-ready projects that are also recruiter-friendly

 ---

+## 🔮 Future Improvements

+- Add user input support for selecting origin cities
+- Schedule automatic daily scans and notifications
+- Export found deals to a CSV or Google Sheet log
+- Support multiple users with personalized flight preferences
+- Add SMS alerts via Twilio or Telegram

+---

 ## 👀 Why This Project Matters

-This project shows not just coding ability, but also:
+This project shows more than just Python knowledge:

-- ✅ Real-world use cases
+- ✅ Real-world API integration
-- ✅ Security best practices
+- ✅ Automated systems & alert logic
-- ✅ API integration experience
+- ✅ Secure architecture and clean code
-- ✅ Automation and alert systems
+- ✅ Practical utility beyond tutorials

-It demonstrates the ability to go **beyond tutorials** and build something polished, useful, and extendable.

----

-## 🤝 Let's Connect

-If you're a recruiter or hiring manager interested in practical Python projects, feel free to connect with me!
-I'd love to bring these skills to your team.
+It’s designed to **demonstrate professional software practices** while remaining easy for recruiters and reviewers to test.